 The goal of authentication is to confirm that the person attempting to access a resource is actually who they say they are.
 As you can imagine, there are many different ways to handle authentication, and some of the most popular methods include multi-factor authentication (MFA) and Single Sign On (SSO).

 However, these methods just skim the surface of the underlying technical complications.
-In order to implement an authentication method, a business must first establish an authentication protocol.
+A business must first establish an authentication protocol before implementing an authentication method.
 A business might also choose to blend multiple authentication methods together.
 The question is, where do you start?

 This guide provides an overview of the most common authentication methods, along with the most popular protocols, that businesses can use to verify a person’s identity and keep systems secure.